saranshbansal/learn-aws/LAST_MINUTE_TIPS.md

 ## S3

-- Transfer acceleration requires DNS compliant name, it must not contain periods
+- Transfer acceleration requires DNS compliant name, **it must not contain periods**
-- Use multipart upload API when object size exceeds 100MB
+- Use **multipart upload** API when object size exceeds `100MB`
+- Use `Amazon S3 Object Lambda` to redact PII before it is returned to the application.
-- When using SSE-C, S3 stores a randomly salted HMAC value of the encryption key you provide.
+- When using `SSE-C`, S3 stores a randomly salted `HMAC` value of the encryption key you provide.
 - If you lose the encryption key, you lose the object.
 - When trying to upload a large file to your S3 bucket with an upload request that includes an AWS KMS key, then you have to confirm that you have permission to perform `kms:Decrypt` actions on the AWS KMS key that you’re using to encrypt the object.